datacamp/authoring/docs/courses/guidelines/content.md

 ####### MC1.
 A MultipleChoiceExercise should have assignment text of length 30 - 600 characters (recommended is 540) {#MC1}
 ####### MC2.
 A MultipleChoiceExercise should have options of length 10 - 300 characters (recommended is 240, this is the aggregate length across all options in the exercise) {#MC2}
 ####### MC3.
 A MultipleChoiceExercise should have between 3 - 5 options (recommended is 4) {#MC3}

+*Please note* that we do not allow for more than 5 multiple choice exercises in an entire course.
+We also do not allow back to back multiple choice questions.
+This ensures learners do most of their learning by doing in our coding exercises.

 ### BulletExercise